 Although not a large stream, White Clay Creek, as a consequence of its flashy flow regime and displacement against its southern bank by both natural and artificial forces, has accomplished disproportionately great erosion.
-The result has been creation of the high cutbanks seen here and at the highway junction a mile and a half east, as well as several smaller faces.
+The result has been creation of the high cutbanks seen here and at the highway junction a mile and a half (2.4 km) east, as well as several smaller faces.
 These expose spectacular sections of till and glaciofluvial sand and gravel that have attracted the attention of geologists since the early 1900's.

-In 1938 Schoewe described the presence of two distinct tills here, but was uncertain whether or not the lower till was of Nebraskan age.
-This observation was repeated and extended by Frye in 1941, at which time he regarded the lower till as being a product of the Nebraskan Glaciation.
-This conclusion was repeated, though with less detail and certainty, by Frye and Leonard in 1952.
+Schoewe (1938) described the presence of two distinct tills here but was uncertain whether or not the lower till was of Nebraskan age.
+This observation was repeated and extended by Frye (1941), who regarded the lower till as being a product of the Nebraskan Glaciation.
+This conclusion was repeated, though with less detail and certainty, by Frye and Leonard (1952).
 It was accepted by Dort as a working hypothesis during the 1960's and 1970's.
 In 1973 Ward reported the presence of Nebraskan(?) till in the subsurface but not exposed.
-Dellwig and Baldwin, when analyzing deformation of the two tills and intervening sands, accepted a Nebraskan(?) age for the lower till in 1965.

-In a paper presented at a meeting in 1982, but not published until 1985, Aber discussed the exposure seen at this Stop.
+Dellwig and Baldwin (1965), when analyzing deformation of the two tills and intervening sands, accepted a Nebraskan(?) age for the lower till.
+In a paper presented at a meeting in 1982, but not published until later, Aber (1985) discussed the exposure seen at this Stop.
 (He diagrammed this exposure in this and other papers.
 See fig. 3-10.)
-He unequivocally stated that the lower till is of Lower KANSAN age and the upper till is of Upper
+He unequivocally stated that the lower till is of Lower Kansan age and the upper till is of Upper Kansan age, correlating them respectively with the Nickerson Till and the Cedar Bluffs Till of Reed and Dreeszen (1965) in Nebraska.
+He did not, however, provide clear evidence or reasoning for thus discarding a Nebraskan age for the lower till.
+In an abstract, Aber (1986) proposed that the Nebraskan should be "demoted" to become "the first substage of the Kansan."